GoogleCloudPlatform/ai-on-gke/ml-platform/README.md

   Note: It is recommended to use a [machine user account][machine-user-account] for this but you can use a personal user account just to try this reference architecture.

+  **Fine-grained personal access token**

+  - Go to https://github.com/settings/tokens and login using your credentials
+  - Click "Generate new token" >> "Generate new token (Beta)".
+  - Enter a Token name.
+  - Select the expiration.
+  - Select the Resource owner.
+  - Select All repositories
+  - Set the following Permissions:
+    - Repository permissions
+      - Administration: Read and write
+      - Content: Read and write
+  - Click "Generate token"

+  **Personal access tokens (classic)**

   - Go to https://github.com/settings/tokens and login using your credentials
   - Click "Generate new token" >> "Generate new token (classic)".
   - You will be directed to a screen to created the new token.
 Provide the note and expiration.